 Artificial intelligence (AI) has been described as a set of technologies that gives computers vision and lets them understand written and spoken language; as machines capable of performing functions usually associated with human minds; as the simulation of human intelligence; as an unfathomably large potential boon to human productivity; and as the possible doom of humankind.

 This article addresses those practical questions with practical answers.
-It explains the highlights of AI’s history, what it can do for SMBs, how it works and the business benefits it can bring.
+It explains the highlights of AI’s history, what it can do for SMBs, how it works, and the business benefits it can bring.

 What Is Artificial Intelligence?

 AI algorithms are so numerous and varied that they are tricky to discuss at a high level.
-But what they all have in common is the ability to recognize patterns in data, make decisions or predictions based on that information and, in many cases, learn from the quality of their decisions.
-It is how each algorithm works that makes the primary differences among many of the AI technologies and approaches you’ve likely heard of, such as machine learning (ML), deep learning, natural language processing (NLP), computer vision and the neural networks that underlie most of them.
-These are the technologies that enable machines to understand — and generate — speech, recognize images and make autonomous, problem-solving decisions.
+But they all share the ability to recognize patterns in data, make decisions or predictions based on that information, and, in many cases, learn from the quality of their decisions.
+It is how each algorithm works that makes the primary differences among many of the AI technologies and approaches you’ve likely heard of, such as machine learning (ML), deep learning, natural language processing (NLP), computer vision, and the neural networks that underlie most of them.
+These technologies enable machines to understand—and generate—speech, recognize images, and make autonomous, problem-solving decisions.

 Key Takeaways

-- AI can enable computers to learn, solve problems and make decisions.
+- AI can enable computers to learn, solve problems, and make decisions.

-- Integrating AI capabilities into business technology solutions can help companies automate more operations, gain better insights from their data and improve customer experiences.
+- Integrating AI capabilities into business technology solutions can help companies automate more operations, gain better insights from their data, and improve customer experiences.

 - The future of AI is being shaped by several advancements and the increasing importance of human-AI collaboration, both of which present opportunities and challenges for businesses.